Tutorial 3: Create and manage Snowpark Container Services

 Description

-Managing Snowflake databases, schemas, and tables with Python
+Managing Snowflake databases, schemas, tables, and views with Python

 Use the API to create and manage databases, schemas, and tables.